 Avery Seefeld is a Program Coordinator at UCSF working on the African Health Markets for Equity (AHME) evaluation and the Strengthening Person-centered Accessibility, Respect, and Quality (SPARQ) project.
 The overall goal of AHME is to increase access to quality health services for the poorest individuals in Kenya and Ghana.

 Beth Phillips is a Project Director in the Family and Community Medicine Department.
 She currently directs implementation research projects in Ethiopia, Kenya, Malawi, Nigeria and Uganda that aim to innovate contraceptive counseling and follow-up care to support women's pregnancy prevention decisions.
-Beth builds dynamic teams and fosters equitable partnerships to maintain and strengthen robust research methods and innovative implementation approaches to improve sexual and reproductive health globally.
+Beth builds dynamic study teams and fosters equitable partnerships to maintain and strengthen robust research methods and innovative implementation approaches to improve sexual and reproductive health globally.

 I am a doctoral candidate in the Global Health Sciences program at UCSF.
+I am also the Assistant Director of Research for Global Action in Nursing (GAIN) and a co-Director of a year-long Global Health Practice Seminar Course.